 - After 2 months if client is still out of work Target Accounting charges standard dormant accounts fees of £25 + VAT per month.

 - Once an account is dormant no payroll will be run for the client and we expect no activity in the bank statement during the period of dormancy otherwise the account will not be considered dormant and normal fixed fees will apply.
 (For Instance: The dormant account will have no payroll, no active trading and only bank charges will apply; no dividends, withdrawals etc and no advisory support is needed)

-- We continue to take care of accounts and all compliance for the fees of £25 + VAT per month until the client is back to work
+- We continue to take care of accounts and all compliance for 50% of the agreement fee, until the client is back to actively trading.

 - Once client is back to work we start charging normal fixed monthly fees as agreed in our Agreement with you.

 - Please note that client should be out of work for 2 full months.
-So, by way of example, if a client finished working part way in Month 3 the client should be out of work fully for month 4 and 5 and from Month 6 Target Accounting will start charging Dormant account fees of £25+VAT per month.
+So, by way of example, if a client finished working part way in Month 3 the client should be out of work fully for month 4 and 5 and from Month 6, Target Accounting will start charging the agreed dormancy Fees.

 Applicable ONLY to Contractors:

 22 IR35 Review

 - Target Accounting’s turnaround time for IR35 review is 3-5 business days after receiving all the necessary paperwork.

 - For basic package clients 1 review per year is included, premium 2 per year and gold package unlimited reviews.

 - Our IR35 review only includes the review of your contract; consistency with working practices review is also available but an additional charge may apply if you are not on the gold package.

 - The nature of the IR35 legislation is such that it is based substantially upon subjective analysis of the facts and interpretation at the time.
 We are unable to guarantee a successful outcome if HMRC was to challenge you.